-Briefs: Floyd signs with German team
+Floyd signs with team in Germany

 Jocelyn Floyd, a former Washington High School standout who finished her Duquesne University women’s basketball career as the school’s all-time leader in steals with 366, has signed a contract to play professionally with New Basket Oberhausen 92 of the Damen-Basketball-Bundesligen League in Germany.